ScyllaDB Documentation Logo Documentation

 ScyllaDB Cloud on AWS Architecture - BYOA¶

-• Each cluster manage its own S3 backup bucket per DC (region)
+• Each cluster manages its own S3 backup bucket per DC (region).

-• Users can not login to ScyllaDB nodes, Monitoring, or Manager servers; enforced using IP/port whitelist.
+• Users can not log in to ScyllaDB nodes, Monitoring, or Manager servers; using an IP/port whitelist is enforced.

-• ScyllaDB Monitoring can only access ScyllaDB database servers monitoring and log collection APIs; enforce using IP/port whitelist.
+• ScyllaDB Monitoring can only access ScyllaDB database servers monitoring and log collection APIs; using an IP/port whitelist is enforced.

-• ScyllaDB Manager can only access ScyllaDB database servers Manager Agent API; enforced using IP/port whitelist.
+• ScyllaDB Manager can only access ScyllaDB database servers Manager Agent API; using an IP/port whitelist is enforced.

-• Access backup, stored on S3 (AWS) and Cloud Storage (GCP), is limited to the ScyllaDB cluster instances.
+• Access to the backup stored on S3 (AWS) and Cloud Storage (GCP) is limited to the ScyllaDB cluster instances.
+Note that if a cluster is destroyed, ScyllaDB Cloud must access the backup to restore the cluster.

 Access Control¶